Find Your Perfect School

 Return On Investment on Tuition for Bartending Programs Online

 When looking at tuition prices for two- and four-year degrees, it’s clear that the traditional college route isn’t right for everyone.
 Rather than paying back student loan debt, bartenders can immediately begin building their bank account because online bartending classes are extremely affordable.
-For example, Professional Bartending School is a BBB-accredited business that’s trained over 30,000 students in 18 years for only $49.95.
-ABC Bartending School Online is another popular choice that’s charging just $39.99 for its two-part workshop with career services assistance.
-That’s considerably less expensive than the famous $1,000 Kentucky Derby mint julep!
+For example, Professional Bartending School is a BBB-accredited business that’s trained over 30,000 students.
+ABC Bartending School Online is another popular choice for its two-part workshop with career services assistance.
+Tuition is considerably less expensive than the famous $1,000 Kentucky Derby mint julep!
 Online bartending classes intentionally have minimal costs to ensure a high return on investment.

 Sunny Outlook for Well-Paid Bartending Jobs

 According to BusinessWire, the world’s beverage industry is poised to reach revenue of $1.9 trillion by 2021 because of growing urbanization and higher disposable income for spirits.
 Bartenders are needed to quench the thirst of consumers in taverns, sports bars, nightclubs, fine dining restaurants, and other establishments.
-The BLS projects that the hiring of bartenders will grow faster than average by 10 percent by 2024.
-These 60,100 new positions will bring the total number of bartending jobs in the United States to 640,900.
+The BLS projects that the hiring of bartenders will grow faster than average by 32 percent between 2020 and 2030.
+These 111,300 new positions will bring the total number of bartending jobs in the United States to 652,300.
 States with the highest expected employment growth are California, New York, Florida, Texas, and Pennsylvania.

 Finding Online Bartending Classes for the Best Value